-I hope I will hang the small one on my window as soon as possible.
-I am keep on postpone it because I have to clean the windows first, and I’m lazy about it.
+I hope I will hang the small ones on my window as soon as possible.
+I keep on postpone it because I have to clean the windows first, and I’m lazy about it.

-But because I still want a version with more dimension, I’m trying another idea and that is to make small bunches of leaves and wire them on a wire circle.
-I haven’t finish it so I have no photos of it yet.
+Because I still want a version with more dimension, and I still have some leaves folded that I did not use, I’m trying another idea and that is to make small bunches of leaves and wire them on a wire circle instead of trying to braid them on a wire circle.
+I haven’t finished it so I have no photos of it yet.

 If you want to see more Christmas origami models, please check out those other articles that I have on the same subject.